Roy Mbaeteka: New York Giants

 He was initially signed by the New York Giants on 8 April 2022, from the International Player Pathway Program.
+He was waived during final roster cuts on 30 August 2022, but re-signed with team's practice squad the following day.

 He was cut by the Giants on 29 September 2022.
-He was re-signed on 7 December but was released a week later.
+He was re-signed on 7 December but was released on 14 December.